Not-for-profit financial institutions set up to serve you

 Even though millions of Americans are members of credit unions, many people still don’t understand what credit unions are.

 Credit unions are not-for-profit financial cooperatives serving groups of members who have something in common such as employment at a company, membership in an association, or residence in a particular geographic area.
-A credit union that may serve anyone who lives or works within a particular geographic area is called a community credit union.
+A credit union that may serve anyone who lives or works within a particular geographic area is called a local credit union.
 A credit union that serves groups of employees or associations is typically called a SEG-based (for select employee group) or a sponsor-based credit union.

 More than 82 million U.S. consumers are member-owners of, and receive all or part of their financial services from the nation’s 10,425 credit unions.
 As not-for-profit cooperatives, credit unions generally offer more attractive savings and loan rates and low or no fees.
 Surveys consistently rank credit unions first among financial institutions in consumer satisfaction.